 |Title:||Head Football Coach|

-In each of his first three campaigns, the program has taken memorable steps to reach that goal.
+In each of his campaigns, the program has taken memorable steps to reach that goal.
+In 2013, the Guins started Missouri Valley Football Conference play 5-0 for the first time in school history and at 8-1 had its best start to a season in 12 years.
 In 2012, YSU earned the school's first-ever win over a BCS program knocking off Pittsburgh.
 In 2011, the Penguins won at top-ranked North Dakota State beating a the No. 1 team in the regular season for the first time in program history.

 His no-shortcuts-approach has benefited the program on the field and in the classroom.